RealNerd/Tweeder/README.md

 Local data is stored in NSUserDefaults or flat files (JSON).
 My primary experience with local databases on iOS is with SQLite, but that felt like overkill for this project.

+This project uses two libraries that I've used in the past:
+- AFNetworking
+- IQKeyboardManager

+Both are included as Podfiles, so to build, you must first `pod install`.
+I did not include all of the Pod/* files in the repo, just the *Podfile* itself.
+I am using *pod* version 0.39.0.

+AFNetworking provides the core networking functionality for the API calls I make.
+It handles JSON deserialization from the server.
+I used very basic AFNetworking in this project, but have developed many projects with many more advanced features.

+IQKeyboardManager helps manage scrolling when the keyboard appears.
+I use this frequently to minimize the boilerplate code required for to ensure that input fields aren't hidden under the keyboard.

+I built the app to work in all standard orientations on both iPhone and iPad.

+Pull to refresh is enabled on the tableview.
+Try running the app on two devices with the same account, then post from one device and pull to refresh on the other.
+Fun!

+### Testing

+I have included some unit/integration tests for this project that test the basics of the API.
+This is the area in which I have the most experience writing tests.
+I did not include any UI tests as I have not used Xcode 7's UI testing, yet.

 ### Server side

 I made no effort on the server side to secure anything.
 I also did very, very little in terms of exception handling.
 I tried to build the most basic REST service using PHP that met the minimum needs of this sample project and demonstrate some generally-accepted REST principles.
 All responses are either a simple HTTP status code or a JSON response object.

+I have deployed the API code to a public server, so there is no need to actually set up a new API server to test this project.

+### Other notes

+I do not have permission to use the image for the icon.